DanielEmeka2003/Nc/Nc programming language/README.md

 - IEEE-745 binary floating point numbers (Reluctantly added)
 - Nc real numbers (A custom decimal floating point implementation native to the language)
 - Strongly typed language
+- No implicit conversions and no sub-typing
 - Highly expressive type system
 - Stack array type(An array data structure that only uses the stack memory space invented just for the language)
 - Static array type
 - Integer range types
+- Failure handling types
+- Zero sized types
 - Product type creators (Similar to structs in C and Rust)
 - Sum type creators (Similar to enums in Rust and unions in C and C++)
 - Semantic type creators (Similar to derived types in Ada but with added semantics)
 - Semantic ranged integer type creators (Similar to Integers in Ada)
 - Value definition type creators (Similar to enum classes in C++)
 - Value semantics:
-  - Move value semantics (Non destructive move unlike in rust and like in C++)
+  - Move value semantics (Destructive move semantics)
   - Copy value semantics
 - Functions
 - Marcos (Inlined functions devoid of value semantics)